-Living Desert Adventures operates a selection of tours into the Namib Desert, our choice was their Living Desert Tour.
-They collected us directly from our accommodation at around 8am for our 5-hour ‘Little 5’ tour, in one of their 4×4 safari style Land Rovers.
+Living Desert Adventures operates a selection of tours into the Namib Desert; our choice was their Living Desert Tour.
+They collected us directly from our accommodation at around 8 am for our 5-hour ‘Little 5’ tour, in one of their 4x4 safari style Land Rovers.

-Prior to entering the Namib Desert we were all introduced to each other as there were 3 truckloads of us eager trekkers.
-The main tour guide, Chris, was already to do the tour in German when he realised there were to infiltrators in the camp (Gary & I) who only spoke English.
-So he had to do the whole excursion in German and English, it was really good fun and everyone had a sense of humour so he mocked the British and the Germans.
+Before entering the Namib Desert, we were all introduced to each other as there were three truckloads of us eager trekkers.
+The primary tour guide, Chris, was all ready to do the tour in German when he realised there were two infiltrators in the camp, (Gary & I), who only spoke English.
+So he had to do the whole excursion in German and English, it was terrific fun, and everyone had a sense of humour, so he mocked the British and the Germans.

 The area of the Namib Desert that we were entering is along the dune belt between Walvis Bay and Swakopmund.
-Prior to entering the desert, the 3 guides had to drop the tyre pressure on the trucks as it was going to be sand, sand and more sand.
+Before joining the desert, the three guides had to drop the tyre pressure on the trucks as it was going to be sand, sand and more sand.

 All of us cosseted away we set off about the dunes to track down the elusive ‘Little 5’.
 The guides are very conscientious about the conservation of the Namib Desert and take particular care not to damage the gravel plains.

 Seeking 'micro' wildlife requires an expert or two.

 It wasn’t long before our first desert dweller had been tracked down and we all jumped out for our first lesson on desert life.